emoto-kc-ak/-supersami-react-native-foreground-service/README.md

 ```

-public  void  ForegroundEmitter(){
+ public void ForegroundEmitter(Intent intent){
     // this method is to send back data from java to javascript so one can easily
-// know which button from notification or the notification button is clicked
+    // know which button from notification or from the notification btn is clicked

-	String  main = getIntent().getStringExtra("mainOnPress");
+    String main = intent.getStringExtra("mainOnPress");
-	String  btn = getIntent().getStringExtra("buttonOnPress");
+    String btn = intent.getStringExtra("buttonOnPress");
 	WritableMap  map = Arguments.createMap();
 	if (main != null) {
 		// Log.d("SuperLog A", main);